Abe Saperstein: Harlem Globetrotters career

 An even bigger achievement came a few years later in the 1948 Globetrotters–Lakers game, when the Globetrotters defeated the Minneapolis Lakers, the best team in the all-white NBA, a league that had been formed two years earlier.
-The star of the Lakers was six-foot-ten George Mikan, nicknamed "Mr. Basketball."
+The star of the Lakers was six-foot-ten George Mikan, nicknamed "Mr. Basketball".
 Despite the Lakers' significant height advantage and the team's billing as the best basketball team in the country, the underdog Globetrotters won the game 61–59, thanks to a dramatic long shot at the buzzer by Globetrotter Ermer Robinson.
 Afterward, in the locker room, the players hoisted Saperstein triumphantly on their shoulders.

 The Globetrotters-Lakers game had taken place amid a sharp racial divide in sports.
-Many fans and team owners believed that black athletes weren't coachable or smart enough to learn complicated plays, and lacked the competitive fire necessary for premier athletes.
+Many fans and team owners believed that black athletes were not coachable or intelligent enough to learn complicated plays, and lacked the competitive fire necessary for premier athletes.
 The victory, which was just shy of the Globetrotters' 3,000th victory in 21 seasons, proved that none of this was true and that African-American players had the skill and ability to play in the professional leagues.

 In 1950, within two years of the Globetrotters-Lakers' game, the NBA integrated.
 Chuck Cooper, who had been a Globetrotter briefly, became the first black player to sign a contract with the NBA.
 Another two of the first black NBA players also were Globetrotters – Nat "Sweetwater" Clifton and Hank DeZonie.

 Also in 1950, the Globetrotters played their first game in Madison Square Garden, marking the first time the venue sold out for a basketball game.
 Following these successes, interest in the Globetrotters grew and Saperstein created two more teams in the United States, as well as an international squad.
 The Globetrotters have now played in more than 123 countries and territories across the planet.

 Even after the NBA integrated, top black players continued to play for the Globetrotters.
 In 1958, Wilt Chamberlain joined the Globetrotters for a year before going to the NBA and becoming its most dominant player.
 In a 1999 interview, Wilt Chamberlain said, "The fraternity of the Globetrotters was one of the most rewarding times of my life.
 I almost did not go into the NBA."

 Two feature-length movies have been made about the Globetrotters, The Harlem Globetrotters (1951) and Go, Man, Go (1954), the latter starring Dane Clark and Sidney Poitier.
 Several documentaries have also told the Globetrotters' story, including The Harlem Globetrotters: The Team That Changed the World (2005), which featured Geese Ausbie, Larry Brown and Bill Bradley.